arpatterson31/widgets-app/README.md

 ## Dropdown

 - Simple dropdown menu for user to select a color.
 This will be a reusable component
 - Good practice for using the following hooks: useState, useEffect, useRef

 ## Language Translator

-- useState, useEffect, useRef
+- Translate app using the Google Translate API
+- Good practie for using the following hooks: useState, useEffect